Benthic BiodiversityGo back to program

 Benthic primary producers form the basis of the trophic structure that supports the highly diverse Kimberley marine fauna through their productivity and ecosystem services.
 This project researched the distribution, species and environmental drivers of benthic biodiversity.

-The full report for WAMSI project 1.1.1 is structured as a synthesis report followed by eight individual sub-project reports that focus on project design and descriptions of the distribution, abundance, and characterisation of benthic biodversity and habitats.
+The full report for the WAMSI Benthic Biodiversity project is structured as a synthesis report followed by eight individual sub-project reports that focus on project design and descriptions of the distribution, abundance, and characterisation of benthic biodiversity and habitats.
 The synthesis report provides an overview and regional perspective through summarising the key findings for each sub-project, and the broader management implications these have for the region and the State.

-The following sub-project reports and a Flatback Turtle Foraging Habitats report have been made available as separate documents:
+The following sub-project reports are listed in the final report.
+A Flatback Turtle Foraging Habitats report has been made available as a separate document.

-- To provide a better understanding of the regional biodiversity found throughout the Kimberley
+- To provide a better understanding of the regional benthic biodiversity found throughout the Kimberley.

-- To identify and characterise in finer detail the major habitat types in selected coastal areas such as Lalang Garam/Camden Sound Marine Park.
+- To identify and characterise in finer detail the major habitat types in selected coastal areas such as Lalang-garram/Camden Sound Marine Park.

-- To identify physical and ecological features that have resulted in the patterns of habitats and biodiversity described above.
+- To identify physical and ecological features and drivers that have resulted in the patterns of habitats and biodiversity described above.

-- Sample seabed biodiversity during vessel based cruises that will use a combination of towed camera, sediment grabs and towed sled to collect and identify seabed plants and animals.
+- Sample seabed biodiversity during vessel based cruises using a combination of towed camera, sediment grabs and towed sled to collect and identify seabed plants and animals.

 - Sample nearshore areas at a finer scale using towed cameras, low tide reef walks and sediment grabs to identify seabed plants and animals.

 - A habitat map identifying the major seabed habitat types throughout the Kimberley.

 - Protocols to monitor coral cover and other benthic habitats using drop-down cameras adapted for Kimberley conditions